adobe/helix-home/hackathons/5-bsl.md

 * Refine our on-call policy (see [here](https://github.com/adobe/project-helix/pull/382) for initial discussion)
 * Discuss and work on next UI iteration with @kamendola
-* put down the topic – and the people that would like to discuss it like @mygithubid
+* Where and how do we document Helix?

 ### Attendees